Thiyagu (film)

 Thiyagu is a 1990 Indian Tamil-language drama film directed by S. P. Muthuraman and written by Sivasankari.
-Produced by AVM Productions.
-It is based on the TV series Oru Manithanin Kathai, itself based on Sivasankari's novel by the same name.
-The film stars Raghuvaran, reprising his role from the TV series.
+Produced by AVM Productions, it is based on the TV series Oru Manithanin Kathai, itself based on Sivasankari's novel by the same name.
+The film stars Raghuvaran, reprising his role from the series.
 It was released on 5 October 1990, and failed commercially.